1005 Family and Medical Leave

 Section N: System Entry

-1. Supervisors, authorized officials or designees are to complete the Request for Personnel/Payroll Action Form to place employees on FMLA with and/or without pay.
+1. Supervisors, authorized officials or designees are to complete the Request for Personnel/Payroll Action Form to place employees on FML with and/or without pay.
 The completed forms are to be submitted to the appropriate transactions center for entry.

 Section O: Recertification

-1. Employees on FMLA due to a serious health condition may be required to provide recertification of the serious health condition on a reasonable basis.
+1. Employees on FML due to a serious health condition may be required to provide recertification of the serious health condition on a reasonable basis.
 Recertification cannot be required more often than every thirty (30) calendar days.

 Section P: Return to Work

-1. Employees do not retain this entitlement if at the expiration of FMLA they are unable to perform the essential functions of the position, with or without reasonable accommodation, due to physical or mental condition.
+1. Employees do not retain this entitlement if at the expiration of FML they are unable to perform the essential functions of the position, with or without reasonable accommodation, due to physical or mental condition.

-2. Employees returning from FMLA due to their own serious health condition must submit return-to-work documentation from the attending health care provider prior to returning to work.
+2. Employees returning from FML due to their own serious health condition must submit return-to-work documentation from the attending health care provider prior to returning to work.
 This statement must certify that the employee is capable of performing the essential functions of the position, with or without reasonable accommodation.
 Employees who do not provide a required statement or have restrictions that cannot be reasonably accommodated should not be allowed to return to work.

-Section Q: Posting FMLA Notice
+Section Q: Posting FML Notice

 1. Information regarding FMLA and procedures for filing complaints of violations can be found in Attachment #7 — Employee Rights under the Family and Medical Leave Act.